Dragoy/fluxgym-modal/README.md

 ## Architecture

-The application uses Modal's serverless infrastructure to run a Gradio-based web interface for training Stable Diffusion models.
+The application uses Modal's serverless infrastructure to run a Gradio-based web interface for training FLUX models.
 It utilizes persistent volume storage for outputs and integrates with HuggingFace for model management.

 ## License